 Writing On Walls

-The concert took place in a restored warehouse.
 The Icebox Project Space initially functioned as the first-floor freezer room of the Crane Company Warehouse.
 This design lends the space a particularly overwhelming reverb.
-You can hear all these proliferating reflections of sound in the above clip, and I’m sure you can imagine the immersive experience of having these echoes attack you from all sides.
-The works on this program were united by their peculiar relationship with the room itself.
+You can hear all these proliferating reflections of sound in the above clip; you can imagine the buzzing feeling of having these echoes attack you from all sides.
+The works on the program were united by their peculiar relationship with the room itself.

-That I would be writing about them also put these pieces into a unique relationship with my own weird preoccupations.
-One of these preoccupations is with the ways in which the art we make exposes our fundamental lack of agency, as opposed to the ways our creative intent or sense of purpose attempts to overwrite this lack.
+I didn’t want to miss the chance to present the works through the lens of my own weird preoccupations.
+Lately I keep thinking about all the ways in which the art we make exposes our fundamental lack of agency, as opposed to the ways our creative intent or sense of purpose attempts to overwrite this by sheer force of will.
 Translating this into musical terms, I began to think of the echo as something insidious and invasive.
 It is unsettling that we have so little control over sound, and that the echo goes wherever and does whatever it wants.
 We become trapped by our own voices, or maybe the sounds we make just become the voice of something else.

 The event centered around Michael Hersch’s Images from a Closed Ward, a work inspired by Michael Mazur’s lithographs and etchings of patients in a mental asylum in Howard, Rhode Island.
 It seemed natural to turn all these inert walls into faces reflecting the characters of each work and Mazur’s locked wards like so many echoes.